Space suit: Physiological effects of unprotected space exposure

-The vacuum in space creates zero pressure, causing the gases and processes in the body to expand.
-In order to prevent chemical processes in the body from overreacting, it is necessary to develop a suit that counteracts against the pressure in space.
-The greatest danger is in attempting to hold one's breath before exposure, as the subsequent explosive decompression can damage the lungs.
+The vacuum environment of space has no pressure, so gases will expand and exposed liquids may evaporate.
+Some solids may sublimate.
+It is necessary to wear a suit that provides sufficient internal body pressure in space.
+The most immediate hazard is in attempting to hold one's breath during explosive decompression as the expansion of gas can damage the lungs by overexpansion rupture.
 These effects have been confirmed through various accidents (including in very-high-altitude conditions, outer space and training vacuum chambers).
 Human skin does not need to be protected from vacuum and is gas-tight by itself.
-Instead, it only needs to be mechanically compressed to retain its normal shape.
+It only needs to be mechanically restrained to retain its normal shape and the internal tissues to retain their volume.
 This can be accomplished with a tight-fitting elastic body suit and a helmet for containing breathing gases, known as a space activity suit (SAS).